biuld/change-classes-logger/README.md

 3. Build the project
    > Recommended to run Gradle's class task: `./gradlew classes`
 4. Find the "Changed Classes" tab in the IDE's right toolbar
-5. Click the refresh button to update the list of modified files
+5. Click the refresh button to update the list of files
+6. The files will be displayed with different colors indicating their status:
+   - Blue: Files that have been modified
+   - Green: Newly added files
+   - Purple: Files that are newer than the debug session
+   - Default color: Unchanged files
-6. Select the files you want to hot-reload in the right panel
+7. Select the files you want to hot-reload in the right panel
-7. Right-click the selected files and choose "HotSwap" to perform hot-reloading
+8. Right-click the selected files and choose "HotSwap" to perform hot-reloading

 ## Development